bibleexchange/courses/epistles-1/001/002_introduction-to-epistles-1.md

 ### Mysia.
 (16:7)
 Suffered not to go to Bithynia by the Holy Spirit
 ### Troas.
 (16:9)
 Paul is learning to follow the leading of the Spirit.
-A vision of the Macedonian call—a man saying"Come over and help us."
+A vision of the Macedonian call&mdash;a man saying"Come over and help us."
 ### Samothracia, Neapolis and then Philippi.
 (16:11-13,23-37)
 Prayer meeting at the river side.
 New convert is Lydia.
 Paul cast out a devil out of a woman.
 Paul and Silas beaten and cast into prison.
 Paul and Silas sing and praise at the midnight hour.
 Everyone's bands were loosed.
 The jailer was saved.
 Paul being a Roman asked them to come to him.
 Paul was asked to leave.
 ### Amphipolis, Apollonia and then Thessalonica (17:1-5,13)